Can We Learn And Read the Quran on Period Using Phone / Mushaf

 Reading the Quran on period

-For many Muslim women, Reading the Quran on Their Period is an important aspect of their faith.
+For many Muslim women, reading the Quran on Their Period is an important aspect of their faith.
 This guide provides a detailed understanding of the rulings and practices regarding reading the Quran during menstruation based on various Islamic schools of thought.

 This guide provides a thorough understanding of the varying perspectives and practices related to reading the Quran during menstruation.
 The focus will be on the Shafi’i and Hanafi schools, as well as practical ways to stay connected with the Quran during this time.